Vertical Force: Development and release

 Vertical Force was developed and published by Hudson Soft for the Virtual Boy on August 12, 1995 in Japan.
 It was later released in North America on December 1, 1995, where it was published by Nintendo.
 It was Hudson's only other game released for the system, alongside a port of their PC Engine puzzle game Panic Bomber.
 It uses a red-and-black color scheme for its graphics, just like all other games for the console, alongside parallax scrolling to simulate a 3D effect.
 The development team originally planned to make the game a third-person rail shooter in the vein of Space Harrier, however the thought of similar games being released for the console later on instead caused it to become a vertical-scrolling shooter.
 It was presented at the 1995 Winter Consumer Electronics Show in Las Vegas, Nevada, under the working title Shoot'Em Up!.
 The game was directed by Hitoshi Okuno, and composed by both Shōji Tomii and Minoru Endō.

-In 2026, Vertical Force will be added to the Nintendo Classics service.
-The game requires the use of an additional accessory for play, which is used to recreate the stereoscopic 3D effect of the original system.
-The accessory will be available in two formats: a plastic mount based on the original system, and a cardboard sleeve.
+On May 14, 2026, Vertical Force was re-released via the Nintendo Classics service.